Updated: Nov 25, 2022

 Staying behind to finish paperwork

-In some cases, these small tasks are often used by employers to get people working off the clock without paying them.
+In some cases, employers often use these small tasks to get people working off the clock without paying them.
 However, clean-ups, notes, and other tasks should be counted towards your working hours and paid.
-For example, if you're working at a restaurant, closing up should be part of your eight-hour workday, not an additional task.
+For example, closing up should be part of your eight-hour workday, not an additional task if you're working at a restaurant.

 What About Employees Working In Piece Rate?